wearespindle/python-wherescape/validators/readme.md

 check_fact_dimension_join(output_file_location=r"C:\Temp")
 ```

-When running this host script from the scheduler as, the dummy load table is takes care of setting the target environment variables.
+When running this host script from the scheduler, the dummy load table takes care of setting the target environment variables required by the script.

 ## Future